An Inertial Newton Algorithm for Deep Learning: INNA: an Inertial Newton Algorithm for Deep Learning

 This discretization yields the following algorithm,

-Although the algorithm above is well defined for our problem, \new{it is not suited to DL.
-First, the computation of $\partial\J(\theta_k)$ is generally not possible since there is no general operational calculus for Clarke's subdifferential; secondly, a mini-batch strategy must be designed to cope with the large dimensionality of DL problems which makes the absence of sum rule even more critical.
+Although the algorithm above is well-defined for our problem, \new{it is not suited to DL.
+First, the computation of $\partial\J(\theta_k)$ is generally not possible since there is no general operational calculus for Clarke's subdifferential; secondly, a mini-batch strategy must be designed to cope with the large dimension of DL problems which makes the absence of sum rule even more critical.

 The next section is meant to address these issues and design a practical algorithm.}